Malaysia women's national football team: 2010s

+2020s

+After the pandemic in 2020, Malaysia played their first match after 2 years against Thailand and Palestine for the qualification to 2022 AFC Women's Asian Cup.
+Malaysia lost 4–0 to Thailand and won 2–0 against Palestine.
+After the qualification match ended, the national players urged FAM to setup the first women football league in Malaysia.
+Consequently, FAM finally establish Malaysia National Women's League in 2023.

+On 17 November 2022, FAM appointed Soleen Al-Zoubi from Jordan, the second female head coach in Malaysia women's team history.
+Under Al-Zoubi, Malaysia finisehd third in the 2023 Women's International Friendly Tournament defeating host Saudi Arabia 1–0.

+On 14 May 2025, FAM appointed Joel Cornelli as the first Brazilian head coach of the national women's football team replacing Soleen Al-Zoubi, who had been reassigned as FAM women's football technical director.
+Cornelli lost the first match 2–1 against Hong Kong at the 2025 Women's Tri-Nation Cup.
+Eventually, he become the first coach to won 5 straight games for Malaysia women's team starting in the match against Bhutan, 2 times friendly against United Arab Emirates, and Palestine and Tajikistan at the 2026 AFC Women's Asian Cup qualification.
+The winning streak was ended by North Korea in the final match of the qualifiers.

 Team image

 Nicknames

-The Malaysia women's national football team has been known or nicknamed as the "Harimau Malaya (Malayan Tigers)" or Skuad Kebangsaan (National Team)".
+The Malaysia women's national football team has been known or nicknamed as the "Harimau Malaya (Malayan Tigress)" or Skuad Kebangsaan (National Team)".

 Kits and crest

 The logo symbolises the unity and forward progress of Malaysian football.
 Composed of four main elements, the logo stands for the development and awareness of the international image and patriotism of the sport in Malaysia.
 The Malayan tiger leaping over a football is the main element of the logo, and symbolises the courage and dignity portrayed while playing the game.
 The paddy stalks represent the prosperity and wealth of Malaysia, and the development of football in the country from the grassroots level.
 The Malay kris that rests at the top represents nationalism, and awareness that represents Malaysia at every level of football.
 The entire emblem is enclosed within a circle that represents the unity and timelessness of the sport.

 Kit suppliers

 Similar to the men's team, the national team kit was manufactured by Adidas from the 1970s, who also sponsored the national team kit.
 Since 2007, the official Malaysia team kit has been manufactured by Nike.
 The home kit's design of black and yellow stripes is a throwback to the kit used by the Malaysian national team of the 1920s.
 The great national team of the 1970s also sported similar stripes, which are supposed to be reminiscent of the stripes of a tiger, the symbol of Malaysia's national football team.
 Since November 2010, Nike Malaysia has replaced Adidas as the team kit sponsor.